Tomo is a statically typed, garbage collected imperative language with

 alice.say_age()

-# You can call static methods like this:
+# You can call static methods by using the class name and ".":

-# Comparisons, conversion to text, and hashing are all
+# Comparisons, conversion to text, and hashing are all handled

-# handled automatically when you create a struct:
+# automatically when you create a struct:

 bob := Person("Bob", 30)

->> alice == bob
+assert alice == bob == no

->> "$alice" == 'Person(name="Alice", age=30)'
+assert "$alice" == 'Person(name="Alice", age=30)' == yes

 # Now let's look at another feature: enums.
+Tomo enums are tagged unions, also

-# You enumerate all the different types of values something
+# known as "sum types".
+You enumerate all the different types of values

 enum Shape(